litmining/labelbuddy-annotations/_sources/projects/participant_demographics.md

 In {numref}`participants-tree-fig` we see the general way of annotating information about participants.
 We start by describing the most complex case but for most annotations the situation will be simpler.

-This video illustrates the annotation process described below.
+This video (without sound) illustrates the annotation process that is described below.

 ```{code-cell}